-Growing up Snipe hunting was similar to looking for Bigfoot or ghost hunting.
-It was this idea of stepping into the unknown.
-It was something to do when you wanted to spend hours in the woods in the dark.
+Snipe hunting was a little like looking for Bigfoot or ghost hunting.
+It was something you did when you wanted to spend hours in the woods in the dark.
 Or, it was something you did to try and scare your friends.
 For us, Snipe hunting was a game of the imagination

-Fast forward 40 years and it turns out that a Snipe is a real thing and you could actually see one if you were in the woods after dark.
-However, the Snipe is not a mysterious creature.
-It is a term that refers to any of about 26 wading bird species in the Sandpiper, or Scolopacidae, family.
+Fast forward 40 years and it turns out that a Snipe is a real thing and you might see one if you were in the woods after dark.
+You see the Snipe is not a mysterious creature, a “Snipe” is a term used to refer to any of about 26 wading bird species in the Sandpiper (Scolopacidae) family.

 I became re-acquainted with snipes over the past couple of years due to my dog’s need for early morning walks.
 Consistently, during the spring’s the predawn sky, I have heard a very interesting noise that sounded like it was circling in the air above the marsh.
 It was high pitched, almost mechanical, and repetitive.
 After recording the sound, and asking lots of questions of people who are smarter than me, I found out that this noise is called winnowing.